harishpatel143/laravel-admin/README.md

 ```

-#### For Email sending you have to configure the mail credetials in .env file
+#### For Email sending you have to configure the mail credentials in .env file

 -Emails is used to send Forgot password link.